firehawkvfx/firehawk/README.md

     terraform apply plan

+If at any point you want to remove all the infrastructure (to save cost, perhaps you don't need it anymore, or you want to start over)

+    terraform destroy

+Keep in mind that you may still have ebs volumes, s3 usage or other resources to consider in your account costs that will remain.

+openFirehawk also uses a sleep variable.
+When sleep is set to true, it will shutdown all systems, including the NAT gateway.  its a good idea to do this when nothing is needed, but you want to continue working later.

+    terraform plan -out=plan -var sleep=true

+View the plan and run it if all is well to turn things off

+    terraform apply plan

+Make sure you check your aws account for any resources that haven't been turned off.

 ## Terraform - taint

 if you make changes to your infrastructure, a good way to replace resources is something like this.  lets say I want to destroy my openvpn instance and start over